CoreSPECT: Enhancing Clustering Algorithms via an Interplay of Density and Geometry: Model formulation and the CoreSPECT framework

 For this, we need two ingredients.
 First, for each point in $S_0$, we define a $k$-dimensional vector $\mathcal{C}$(each entry corresponding to a cluster) that gives us the membership value of the point to the cluster according to the clustering algorithm we apply to the core.
 For example, it can be the distance to the $k$ centroids for K-Means.

 Next, we define a weight function for each edge in $G^+_{t,S}$ that is inversely proportional to the distance.
 For this paper we use UMAP's weight function~\cite{mcinnes2018umap}, and observe the behavior w.r.t. different choices in the supplementary material.
 We use these two vectors to cluster the subsequent layers one at a time, which we describe in algorithm~\ref{alg:prop}.
+The performance of this propagation step is captured in Figure~\ref{fig:side-by-side}.
 Finally, we record the computational efficiency of this step.

 \begin{theorem} Given the CDNN graph $G^+_{t,S}$ and a clustering of $S_0$, the rest of the points can be clustered in $\mathcal{O}(n \cdot k \cdot t)$ time, which is linear in the number of the edges and the number of clusters in $G^+_{t,S}$. \end{theorem}